peterajessup/ace-ivt-deploy/README.md

 Control Plane.

 The Bar file contains an ACE fow to expose a callable input which writes a message to  queue manger to simulate integration with a backend.
-This keeps the scenario simple but allows OTEL trace from the MQ poutput node to take part in an end to end tarnsaction monitoring scenario.
+This keeps the scenario simple but allows OTEL trace from the MQ output node to take part in an end to end transaction monitoring scenario.

 The following artefacts are provided.